AndrewJamesThomas/MarketReport/README.md

 There are 6 broad steps that must be taken:
 ## Step 1: Identify CIP codes
+The first step is to identify the CIP codes associated with the program you are anlyizing.
+Sometimes units will have feedback on this point, but typically they will not.
+There are generally two good resources to use: a) the list of programs from the University Factbook (https://itableau.du.edu/#/views/AcademicPrograms/AcademicPrograms?:iid=1). b) The NCES website (https://nces.ed.gov/ipeds/cipcode/Default.aspx?y=56).
+The Lightcast program evaluation tool will also allow you search for CIP codes based on program keywords.

 ## Step 2: Identify SOC codes